ojitha/ojitha.github.io/_posts/2021-01-20-Normalization.md

 Normalization theory provides the guidelines to assess the quality of a database in designing process.

-> :notebook: The normalization[^2] is the application of set of simple rules called Normal Forms (NF) to the relation schema.
+> The normalization[^2] is the application of set of simple rules called Normal Forms (NF) to the relation schema.

 Good schema has the following: